cskarthikcs/cpp-template/README.md

 Header only implementation because this is a coding context, so writing faster is more important than compiling faster.

 Based on: <https://github.com/cirosantilli/cpp-template>

+All input data must be put under directory `in/`.